ahmed1490/netlify-hugo-cms/site/content/_index.md

 ---
-title: Your next career step with European Education Counsellor
+title: Your next career step with European Education Counsellors
 subtitle: Support your ambitions while enjoying your cup of coffee
 image: /img/home-jumbotron.jpg
 blurb: